Beit Guvrin – Maresha National Park – Full Visitors Guide

 Note: you can click on the map to enlarge it.

-There are two geographical parts to this national park since this park is divided by road #35.
+There are two geographical parts to this national park, which is divided by road #35.

-• The northern area presents Beit Guvrin Amphitheater and Crusader fortress.
+- The northern area presents the Beit Guvrin Amphitheater and Crusader Fortress.

 Tracks

-Beit Guvrin is quite a big national park, and this post is the result of many visits.
+Beit Guvrin is quite a big national park, and this post results from many visits.
 Because on many of the visits, we were with kids, such as easy-going half-day visits.
 If you want to cover the whole park, it will probably take you half to a full day.
-But, you can also make shorter, several hours highlight tours.
+But you can also make shorter, several-hour highlight tours.
 Here are the trails that the Israeli Nature and Parks Authority offers:

 Directions

-My favorite way to get there, which is also the fastest from the Israeli center, is driving on toll highway #6 till Kiryat Gat.
-And then take road #35 from there.
-Another option, which is long but does not include toll roads, is driving through Bet Shemesh.
+My favorite way to get there, and also the fastest from the Israeli center, is to drive on toll highway #6 until Kiryat Gat and then take road #35.
+Another option, which is longer but does not include toll roads, is driving through Bet Shemesh.

 You can reach this site by bus.
 You can either take bus #66 or a taxi from Kiryat Gat.
-Remember that this is a big park and even if you get to the park entrance by public transport you need to get from point to point inside the park.
-Since the park is spread over a vast territory, several parking lots exist.
-And most people drive from one point to another within park limits.
+Remember that this is a big park.
+Even if you get to the park entrance by public transport, you must get from point to point inside the park.
+Since the park is spread over a vast territory, there are several parking lots.
+Most people drive from one point to another within park limits.
 Thus, visiting by car is the preferred option.

 Opening Hours